j-yarbrough/j-yarbrough.github.io/readme.md

 - type: Button's type attribute.
     - If not set to submit or reset will default to button.
-    - Must be entered as an array.
 - id: button stack's id attribute value.
 - label: Button's inner HTML.
-    - Must be entered in array format.
 - Helper Text: Any helper text with the button.
 Left out if this argument is empty.
-Will display helper text below button stack and programmatically associate it to the first button with aria-describedby.
+Will display helper text below button and programmatically associate it to the button with aria-describedby.

 ### Textarea